Start9Labs/documentation/site/source/index.rst

   <div class="landing landing--floating">

 .. hero-box::
-  :title: Welcome to the Start9 Documentation
+  :title: Become unstoppable
   :button_icon: scylla-icon scylla-icon--monitoring
-  :button_url: user-manual
-  :button_text: Start here
-  :image: /_static/img/icons/docs_info.png
+  :image: /_static/img/eos_0.3.0.png

   Here you will find guidance and information about the Start9 Embassy personal server and its operating system, EmbassyOS.